 Interjections are words or phrases that express emotion and do not relate grammatically to the rest of the sentence.
 When they are contained within a sentence – as opposed to being written standalone – they should be separated with a comma.
 Words and phrases such as ‘similarly’, ‘hey’, ‘well’, ‘gosh’ and ‘excuse me’ are used as interjections.
 E.g. Pete shook his head.
 “Well, blow me, golly-gosh, I’m glad that’s all over.”

-Stuttered words are joined by an em-dash (the long dash can be found in the 'symbols' section in Word, or simply created with two short dashes and a
+Stuttered words are joined by an em-dash (the long dash can be found in the 'symbols' section in Word, or simply created by pressing the ctrl and alt keys along with the minus sign, all together.

 “I—I can’t.” or “I—I’m fine.”
 Stuttered letters are joined by single short hyphens.